Real Case Study 2026 Reading time: 14 min

 Step 4 — Permethrin on the suitcase

-While the wash ran, Ryan treated the suitcase.
+While the wash runs, treat the suitcase.
 Permethrin spray on all exterior and interior seams, zippered pockets, wheels, and the telescoping handle channel.
-He set the bag on an open garbage bag to prevent the product from touching the garage floor.
+Set the bag on an open garbage bag to prevent the product from touching the garage floor.
 Drying time: about thirty minutes.

 Step 5 — Flashlight visual inspection